molleweide/reaper-keys/_MYDOCS/midi.md

   create custom insert note action that works the exact same way as currently but allow for adding an additional param that is note relative to the current note.

+- prevent the playCursor from being moved to the end of midi insert motion.
+  Now you cannot program midi during playback because the playCursor is moved every time you insert a note.

+  > > > if playBack > only move edit cursor.